stackql/provider-doc-util/README.md

 __`--svcDiscriminator`, `-s`__  *JSONPath expression* OR *svcName:servicename*

-The __*service discriminator*__ option is used to determine how to split a large provider document into smalled, service scoped documents.
+The __*service discriminator*__ option is used to determine how to split a large provider document into smaller, service scoped documents.
 The option is required for the __`dev`__ command and ignored otherwise.
-If you do not wish to spilt the provider API spec, sepcific svcName:*servicename* for this option which will define one service in the StackQL provider with the name provided in *servicename*.
+If you do not wish to spilt the provider API spec, specify `svcName:<servicename>` for this option which will define one service in the StackQL provider with the name provided in *servicename*.

 > Example: `-s "$['x-github'].category"` would split the given provider API spec into service documents by matching the `x-github.category` value in each unique operation (combination of a path and an HTTP method) in API doc.